geissdoerfer/shepherd/README.md

 pip install ansible shepherd-herd
 ```

-Edit the `hosts` file in the root directory of the repository, assigning host names and known IP addresses of your BeagleBones.
+The `inventory/example.yml` file shows an example host names and known IP addresses of  BeagleBones.
+Add yours in similar fashion to `inventory/<name>.yml`, you can remove `example.yml` to remove non existing nodes.
 You can arbitrarily choose and assign the hostnames (sheep0, sheep1, in this example) and the ansible_user.

 ```